LeComm/aofclient-voxlap-renderer/README.md

 	Put Makefile into vxw-client source directory.
 Type "make -f make_voxlap_renderer".
 Go to vxw-client source directory, type "make".
 (For GDC or LDC, type "make gdc"/"make ldc").
 LDC with LLVM LTO (For FPS increase by 1/5):
 	Put Makefile into vxw-client source directory.
 Type "make -f make_voxlap_renderer voxlap5.ll".
 Go to vxw-client source directory, type "make ll".

+Licensing:
+This software is released under the same license as its preceding Voxlap port (https://github.com/Ericson2314/Voxlap) and as the original Voxlap Engine non-commercial license.